Veritwin/catenis-name-server/README.md

 Request: `POST /ctn-node/:nodeIdx/ipfs-root`

 URL parameters:

-- nodeIdx: \[Number\] The index of the Catenis node for which the IPFS repository root CID should be set
+- `nodeIdx`: \[Number\] The index of the Catenis node for which the IPFS repository root CID should be set

 Request body: a JSON object containing the following keys:

 - `cid`: \[String\] New IPFS CID of Catenis node's IPFS repository root.
 - `lastUpdatedDate`: \[String\] ISO-8601 formatted date and time when CID for this Catenis node's IPFS repository root has last been recorded.